This fall pumpkin recipe is the first I make every year. This flavorful Pumpkin Crunch Cake recipe is a top family (and

-If you are into nuts, feel free to add some chopped pecans in for extra crunch, my kids are allergic so no nuts for us.
-Initially, I envisioned a pumpkin-flavored drizzle over-top the cake but trust me, it doesn’t need it.
+If you enjoy nuts, feel free to add some chopped pecans in for extra crunch, my kids are allergic so no nuts for us.
+Initially, I envisioned a pumpkin-flavored drizzle over-top the cake but trust me, it doesn't need it.

 Pictured above is the full batter in one springform pan (maybe a 9-inch?
 That was back in 2014)/ Pictured below is the cake made in an 8-inch springform pan AND I did use some of the batter to make two smaller cakes.
 This is why it is not as high as above.

 - You can make the topping in a variety of ways.
 Originally, I used packets of my daughters favorite instant oatmeal (O Organics Maple Brown Sugar Oatmeal), I added butter and some brown sugar until the crumble was where I wanted it.